jvitria/DeepLearningBBVA2016/README.md

 + Python version 2.7+
 + numpy version 1.10 or later: http://www.numpy.org/
 + scipy version 0.16 or later: http://www.scipy.org/
-+ matplotlib version 1.4 or later: http://matplotlib.org/
++ matplotlib version 1.5 or later: http://matplotlib.org/
-+ pandas version 0.16 or later: http://pandas.pydata.org
++ pandas version 0.18 or later: http://pandas.pydata.org
 + scikit-learn version 0.15 or later: http://scikit-learn.org
-+ pandas version
 + ipython/jupyter version 4.0 or later, with notebook support

 The easiest way to get these is to use an all-in-one installer such as Anaconda from Continuum.